SS Belgenland (1914): 1928 transatlantic season

 Belgenland almost immediately returned to her transatlantic service, leaving New York on 3 May 1928 for Antwerp.
-In June she took a cargo of grain and general cargo from the U.S. to Antwerp.
+In June she took a cargo of grain and general cargo from the US to Antwerp.
 She was unable to complete discharging it in Antwerp, as Belgian stevedores went on strike.
 On 21 June she left Antwerp on her next westbound voyage with some of the cargo still aboard.
 She discharged her general cargo in Southampton, and on 1 July reached New York.
 She was to land her grain in London if the strike in Antwerp continued.

 1928–29 World cruise

 On the night of 17–18 December 1928 Belgenland left New York with 300 passengers at the start of her fifth cruise around the World.
 She followed her usual westbound route, and was scheduled to pass through the Panama Canal on Christmas Day 1928, and to embark another 175 passengers in San Francisco on 5 January 1929.
 One passenger took with him his own 15 ft motorboat.
 The cruise lasted until 1 May 1929, when the ship arrived back in New York.

 On 2 January 1929 a Federal grand jury in New York indicted two men with conspiracy to smuggle diamonds into the Port of New York.
 One of the accused was described as a petty officer from Belgenland.
 The other was a jeweller from The Bronx.

 In 1928 the popularity of "tourist-third cabin class" berths on transatlantic liners increased.
 At the end of January 1929 IMM announced that it would convert the second class accommodation aboard the Red Star liners Belgenland and to tourist third class.
 The company said Belgenland would be converted after her return from her cruise around the World, with her 500 second class berths being replaced by 600 tourist-third class berths.
 Electric elevators would be installed, and her staterooms were to have running hot and cold water.